Our Story and Philosophy

 The first iteration of InfraNodus was created by Dmitry Paranyushkin in 2007 as ThisIsLike — a tool for associative thinking.
 Using ThisIsLike, users could find places, writers, philosophers, artists that were like each other.
 At that moment, Dmitry was fascinated about networks because of Noguchi Taiso and Butoh Dance body practices that he was learning with Imre Thormann.
 At the same time, he was in constant correspondence with his father, Vladimir Paranyushkin, who used to be a nuclear scientist and who got Dmitry inspired about dynamical systems theory, science, and taught him programming when he was 11.

-ThisIsLike went through a few iterations and got transformed into Textexture (you can still see the old website) — which was basically an incarnation of ThisIsLike but for concepts and ideas.
-At the time, Dmitry was really fascinated with the aesthetics of text visualizations: if we abstracted an image, we could see a text as a sculpture.
+ThisIsLike went through a few iterations and got transformed into Textexture in 2012 as part of his work at Nodus Labs.
+You can still visit the old Textexture website, which was basically a version of ThisIsLike for concepts and ideas.
+This transition from ThisIsLike to Textexture was pretty interesting.
+ThisIsLike actually started as a travel guide, linking places around the world together ("if you like this museum in Paris, you'll also like that museum in New York").
+However, gradually it became clear that you could also link places to people (philosophers, writers, artists), concepts, ideas, and the associative networks became more and more granular.
+At the same time, Dmitry was really fascinated with the aesthetics of text visualizations: if we abstracted an image, we could see a text as a sculpture.
 Visualizing different kinds of texts produced different images: highly interconnected ideologically loaded texts seemed to have a very centralized visual structure, while poetry was dispersed (below you see an example of Leo Tolstoy's prose created using this abstract visualization approach).

 During 2008-2011, Dmitry developed the concept of Polysingularity — the ability to see things from multiple perspectives and have access to several positions at once while also maintaining a specific point of view.
 The interest was both in practical and aesthetic implications of this approach.
-In order to explore this concept further, he established a research lab — Nodus Labs — dedicated to practical and theoretical applications of network science for education and social contexts.
+To develop this concept, a research lab — Nodus Labs — was established, exploring the practical and theoretical applications of network science in educational and social contexts.

 While Polysingularity was more of a philosophical and artistic concept, Nodus Labs provided a platform to explore it from a scientific perspective and to develop practical tools that could help advance this approach in everyday life.
-The first version of InfraNodus was published by Nodus Labs in 2014 as an open-source Node.Js repo running on Neo4J graph database.
-During this time, Dmitry collaborated with Dor Garbash and Alexis Jacomy, who they also worked together with in 2009 on ThisIsLike.
+To promote this work, the first version of InfraNodus was published by Dmitry Paranyushkin and Nodus Labs in 2014 as an open-source Node.Js repo running on Neo4J graph database.
+During this time, Dmitry collaborated with Dor Garbash and Alexis Jacomy, who he also worked together with in 2009 on ThisIsLike.
 Alexis developed a beautiful network visualization module, Sigma.Js, which is still used in InfraNodus today.
-His brother, Matthieu Jacomy, as well as the team of Gephi (an open source network analysis platform) developed many of the graph algorithms that inspired this first iteration of InfraNodus.
+Alexis' brother, Matthieu Jacomy, as well as the team of Gephi (an open source network analysis platform) developed many of the graph algorithms that inspired this first iteration of InfraNodus.
+Fun fact: one of the first implementations that Alexis used was inspired by the interfaces in the science fiction film "Minority Report".
+Another instance of fiction becoming reality.

-From 2012 to 2018, Dmitry conducted artistic and scientific research into network science and dynamical systems theory, presenting his work in multiple venues and conferences around the world.
-He was also interested in how this approach can be used for the body and physical movement and together with Kirikoo Des created EightOS Body-Mind Operating System project in 2016.
+From 2012 to 2018, while being a part of Nodus Labs, Dmitry conducted artistic and scientific research into network science and dynamical systems theory, presenting his work in multiple venues and conferences around the world.
+He was also interested in how this approach can be used for the body and physical movement and together with Kirikoo Des (also known as NSDOS) created EightOS Body-Mind Operating System project in 2016.
 Many of the ideas implemented in InfraNodus later derive from this artistic research.
-In fact, InfraNodus got a fresh start when Kirikoo Des (also known as NSDOS) approached Dmitry asking him if the interactive network visualization inside the tool could be used as a musical instrument.
+In fact, InfraNodus got a fresh start when Kirikoo Des approached Dmitry asking him if the interactive network visualization inside the tool could be used as a musical instrument.
 Together, they worked on an audio-visual implementation of InfraNodus, where it could be used as a midi instrument in live performances.
 So, perhaps, InfraNodus would not be possible without a certain fascination about art and music.

 Started as an artistic and research project, InfraNodus is now used by thousands of researchers and thinkers worldwide.
 It is fascinating to see how some of the concepts that seemed like science fiction 10 years ago are now being used on a regular basis by people around the world to augment their research workflows and to enhance their thinking, writing, and reading.